zer0Percent/ToKillATweetingBird/README.md

 To parse the users stored in `dbo.rawuser` table you need to run the `user_parser_main.py` file, located in the folder `./ToKillATweetingBird/src/parser/` in your command line with the format:

 `python user_parser_main.py`

+I would really APPRECIATE that if you find this tool interesting, mention it in your work and let me know!
+Happy scraping!